Govt.nz

 Dates: December 2013 - June 2014

-Categories: Showcase sites, Client liaison, IA & UX, Website designer, Front-end developer, Govt web standards tester, Writing for the web, Responsive web design/dev, CSS-based layout, CSS3, HTML5, jQuery/JavaScript, e-govt/WCAG compliance, SilverStripe, Government websites, Medium sites
+Categories: Showcase sites, Client liaison, IA & UX, Content designer, Website designer, Front-end developer, Govt web standards tester, Writing for the web, Responsive web design/dev, CSS-based layout, CSS3, HTML5, jQuery/JavaScript, e-govt/WCAG compliance, SilverStripe, Government websites, Medium sites

 Brief: Govt.nz is a ground-breaking web project run by the Department of Internal Affairs that seeks to improve the way that government communicates with citizens online.
 The website replaced the old government.nz website, and acts as an umbrella over all other government websites, summarising information from and linking to these sites.
 Govt.nz aims to enable users to find the information they are seeking, quickly and easily.